muraljs/joiql/README.md

 ## TODO

-* Koa style downstream/upstream using `next`
-* Remove routing, and keep this low-level like Koa
 * Figure out how to do circular dependencies (ideally with Joi `lazy`)
 * Better errors (right now one error batches up the same response for every query)